FIISkIns/site-preview/README.md

 FIISkIns is a modular web app intended to be used a virtual instructor.

-## Site-preview
-FIISkIns/site-preview is a repository created for showcasing the front-end of the application.
+Site-preview is a repository created for showcasing the front-end of the application.
 For this part we chose three courses: Origami, Self-Defence and Survival.
 All the pages are currently just templates:
--the Learn page shows how the courses' description will be organized -the Profile page features a fictional user
+- the Learn page shows how the courses' description will be organized
+- the Profile page features a fictional user
--the Course page highlights how the information will fit in page.
+- the Course page highlights how the information will fit in page.

 ### Structure